iftikharalinaeem/tawwer_forum/plugins/vanillaanalytics/README.md

   - Questions with Most Views *(top-viewed-qna-discussions)*
     - Questions ordered by the highest number of accumulated views.
   - Users with Most Answers *(top-question-answerers)*
-    - Members ordered by the highest number of answers created.
+    - Users ordered by the highest number of answers created.
   - Users with Most Accepted Answers *(top-best-answerers)*
-    - Members ordered by the highest number of answers created and then accepted as the best answer.
+    - Users ordered by the highest number of answers created and then accepted as the best answer.
 - Graphs
   - Questions Asked *(questions-asked)*
     - Number of questions created.